 BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

-NOTE — Homework assignments and due dates shown are based on the past schedule.
-Will be adjusted depending on how we go.
+All dates are given based on the past schedule at first, then adjusted depending on how we go.
+Check this page regularly.

 LectureDateTopicsReading*HW**Due***